Larsbeekeeper/Beehive-Management/README.md

-RP as an webserver and communication unit between local Arduino units and a sentral DB
+RP used as webserver and communication unit between local Arduino units and a sentral DB

 I'm not an experienced developer in the area I move into here and I guess there is a lot of solutions to built this solution on and is very happy for guiding to good solution.
 I will come back to the functionality I need in the solution.